 Experience everything that South Africa is known for on this unforgettable week-long trail; clean, deserted beaches that stretch on for miles, rocky outcrops to explore by horseback and rivers to swim through on responsive horses.
-Each day, you'll be covering between 10-20 miles riding along the stunning beaches beside the Indian Ocean.
-This is a ride to suit intermediate riders onwards, part of the trail includes crossing rivers on horseback, which will involve riding bareback.
-Once you've had your fill of creek crossings and beach gallops you can explore a game reserve on horseback with the chance of seeing elephant, buffalo and giraffe.
+Cover up to 35km each day while riding along the stunning beaches of the Indian Ocean.
+This ride will suit intermediate riders onwards, part of the trail includes crossing rivers on horseback, which will involve riding bareback.
+Once riders have had their fill of creek crossings and beach gallops, they can explore a game reserve on horseback with the chance of seeing elephant, buffalo and giraffe.

-In addition to the thrilling riding on offer at this destination you'll also be taken on a river boat trip (also in a big 5 area) and you'll spend many evenings sitting on the rocky outcrops with a cold drink watching the sun go down.
-Accommodation along the trail is in twin or double rooms at beach-side guesthouses and cottages, varying from comfortable to rustic - you can relax listening to the waves from the comfort of your room.
-This week-long stay includes all meals and you can expect home-made food with picnic lunches and multi-course dinners.
-The horses are Arabian crosses and your ride leader is is an experienced endurance rider with a passion for maintaining and preserving the wildlife of this region.
+In addition to the riding on offer, guests will also be taken on a river boat trip (also in a Big 5 area).
+Spend evenings sitting on the rocky outcrops with a drink while watching the sun go down.
+Accommodation along the trail is in twin or double rooms at beach-side guesthouses and cottages, varying from comfortable to rustic - guests can relax while listening to the waves from the comfort of their rooms.
+This week-long stay includes all meals.
+Expect home-made food with picnic lunches and multi-course dinners.
+The horses are Arabian crosses.
+The ride leader is is an experienced endurance rider with a passion for maintaining and preserving the wildlife of this region.
 This is a thrilling and affordable trail for intermediate riders onwards who want beach riding, swimming, wildlife spotting rolled into one action-packed week.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

-Today you'll head off to ride in the Sibuya Game reserve and ride among 4 of the “Big 5”.
-The views are breathtaking and we ride over a large area with the chance of seeing elephant, rhino, buffalo, zebra and giraffe.
-It’s mostly slow riding with limited cantering in the reserve.
-You'll have a pack lunch overlooking the spectacular Kariega River.
-You'll ride back to the tented camp in the evening and enjoy a few drinks and a braai (South African barbeque).
-You'll also enjoy a boat trip up the river to look for animals or swim in the river.
-You'll be provided with drinks and snacks on the boat.
+Today the group heads off to ride in a nearby game reserve and ride among 4 of the “Big 5”.
+The views are breathtaking and the route covers a large area, and the chance of seeing elephant, rhino, buffalo, zebra and giraffe and other game.
+It is mostly slow riding with limited cantering in the reserve.
+Start heading back to the tented camp by about 3pm then, weather dependent, swim and sundowners on the beach.

-Today is a non-riding day but it is a welcome rest from three hard riding days.
-You'll spend the day in the Addo Elephant National Park touring in private vehicles.
-You'll have the opportunity of seeing elephants up close in their natural habitat as well as a . possibility of seeing any of the big 5.
-There is a main camp at Addo where you can buy curios and visit a natural history museum.
-For lunch you'll enjoy a picnic under the trees at the picnic site, which is surrounded by very tame birds.
-Animals that can be seen are lion, elephant, buffalo, zebra and many others.
-In the evening you'll walk to a pizza restaurant overlooking the river that you swam across the day before and eat dinner.
+Today is a non-riding day and comes as a welcome break for the horses after three hard riding days.
+Spend the day in the Addo Elephant National Park touring in private vehicles.
+This is an amazing opportunity to see elephants up close in their natural habitat as well as the possibility of seeing any of the Big Five: lion, elephant, buffalo, zebra and many others.
 Overnight at the tented camp.

-Today you'll leave the tented camp and head off to Cannon Rocks.
-You'll have to swim the Bushman’s River at low tide and this is always a popular adventure.
-It is a slower pace of riding and you'll take time to explore the coves and outcrops on horseback.
-You'll hunt for stone-age pottery in the ancient human middens (stone-age rubbish dumps) left behind by the Khoi San who were the original inhabitants of the area.
-You'll visit the famous Diaz Cross, from the first European to sail around the tip of Africa.
-Depending on the weather, you can normally swim in the in the Boknes lagoon.
-The views of the coastline here are spectacular and you'll spend the night in a pretty seaside village.
+After breakfast, head off to Cannon Rocks.
+Riders will have to swim the Bushman’s River at low tide (always a popular adventure).
+It is a slower pace of riding that gives time to explore the coves and outcrops on horseback.
+Look out for stone-age pottery in the ancient human middens (stone-age rubbish dumps) left behind by the Khoi San, the original inhabitants of the area.
+Picnic at the famous Diaz Cross, so named by the first European (Bartholemew Diaz) to sail around the tip of Africa.
+The coastline here is spectacular and the group spend the night in a beach house with lovely views.

-You'll be able to enjoy a last short ride in the morning with a final gallop to finish off the week.
-Then you will be transported back to the airport for your afternoon flight.
+Enjoy a last short ride in the morning (depending on departure times) before saying goodbye to the horses before transfering back to the airport for the afternoon flight.